COVID offers Pakistan chance to focus on ecotourism | DW | 26.02.2021

 "They are the custodians of these ecosystems and only they can truly protect them," he added, underlining that ecotourism helps ensure economic development while protecting ecology.

-Regarding ecotourism, PTDC's Javaid said PM Khan would be launching a plan this year to address the issue of negative side-effects caused by increased tourism.
+Regarding ecotourism, PTDC's Javaid said Prime Minister Imran Khan would be launching a plan this year to address the issue of negative side effects of increased tourism.

 Shamim Bano, 45, a mother of four children, has been working for Korgah, a small women-run carpet-making company since 1998.